rmad17/jekyll-site/blog.md

 hist(e)
 @

-Finally, following the standard {\bf LaTeX} tools, you can call the first figure using the \autoref{fig:label} function.
+Finally, following the standard  \LaTeX tools, you can call the first figure using the \autoref{fig:label} function.
 Similarly, you can call the second one by typing the \texttt{\autoref{fig:histogram}} function.

 \end{document}
 ```